-Google Assistant is there to make your tech life a little easier.
+Google Assistant is here to make your life much easier.
 Do you want to see what the weather is going to be like for the week?
+Just ask the Assistant.
 Do you need to send a message to your friend but have your hands full?
 The Google Assistant can do it for you.

 How to Find Your Google Assistant Voice Commands